Navigator menu commands

 Restore State command (Navigator menu)

-Use this command to acquire images or maps or run a script at a series of points marked for acquisition with the Acquire check box.
-There must be an image file open before the command can be used to acquire images or maps.
+Use this command to acquire images or maps or run a script or tilt series at a series of items marked for acquisition with the 'Acquire' or 'Tilt series' check box in the Navigator window.
+There must be an image file open before the command can be used to acquire images or maps, unless 'New file at item' has been set for the first item to be acquired.
 If montaging is to be used, this means that the montaging must be set up already.
-Be sure to have magnification, intensity, and exposure times set before starting the acquisition.
-This command opens the Navigator Acquire dialog box, which allows various options to be set.
+Be sure to have magnification, intensity, and exposure times set before starting the acquisition, unless an imaging state has been set for the first item.
+This command opens the Acquire at Items dialog box, which allows various options to be set.

 End Acquire command (Navigator menu)

-After starting an 'Acquire at Points', use this command to stop the Navigator from going on to the next item after finishing the current one.
+After starting an 'Acquire at Items', use this command to stop the Navigator from going on to the next item after finishing the current one.
+If the acquisition is already paused after finishing an item, the command will stop acquisition immediately.

 List Files/Series/States command (Navigator menu)

-Use this command to get a list in the Log window of everything that has been scheduled to happen in the course of running an 'Acquire at Points' operation.
+Use this command to get a list in the Log window of everything that has been scheduled to happen in the course of running an 'Acquire at Items' operation.
 Specifically, the list will show the files that will be opened and their properties, the imaging states to be set when files are opened, and the tilt series that are set up to run.
+For a Low Dose state (marked as LD), the list will include (after 'F pos') the focus position along the axis between low-dose areas, the rotation of the axis if any, and the offset from center of a Focus subarea in binned pixels.
+In addition, the Focus position will be listed for any items that have it stored, regardless of whether a file is to be opened or a state set.

 Delete Item command (Navigator menu)